flir-cx/flir-yocto-documentation/README.md

 Target software disk layout
 ---------------------------
-The "disk"on the ec201 board is equipped with a 8 MB eMMC.
+The "disk"on the ec201 board is actually a 4 MB eMMC.
 This "disk" is partitioned as:

 ~~~console